What No One Told Me About Using “Microbiome” Skincare

 AdvertisementADVERTISEMENT

 Though some experts are wary, others believe that microbiome-focused skincare is the way forward.
 Dr. Bowe is one of them.
 “Ever since our understanding of the human microbiome has evolved, we are now taking a very different approach [to skincare],” explains Dr. Bowe.
 Basically, we’re no longer treating skin conditions with super-harsh antibacterial or antifungal medications.
-Rather than eradicate one population of ‘bad bugs’ what if we take proactive measures to keep our microbiome in balance?
-If you buy into microbiome skincare (Dr. Bowe’s skincare line carefully formulated with prebiotics) you’re being proactive in encouraging the growth of beneficial strains of organisms that could keep your skin’s microbiome in balance — which is helpful if your microbiome is currently out of balance.
+Rather than eradicate one population of “bad bugs”, what if we take proactive measures to keep our microbiome in balance?
+If you buy into microbiome skincare (like Dr. Bowe’s skincare line, which is carefully formulated with prebiotics) you’re being proactive in encouraging the growth of beneficial strains of organisms that could keep your skin’s microbiome in balance — which is helpful if your microbiome is currently out of balance.
 Still my question remained: Do I need skincare formulated with prebiotics?
 Not necessarily.

 In this instance, prevention is better than cure.
 Dr. Garshick recommends simply avoiding certain factors that can disrupt the skin’s microbiome and the skin barrier.
 “The skin microbiome is different depending on the location on the body but in general, the skin microbiome is sensitive to use of antibiotics,” explains Dr. Garshick.
 “This is not just the antibiotics that someone ingests, but topical antibiotics as well as use of antibacterial soaps or harsh skincare.”